Reinsurance Group of America

-Reinsurance Group of America, Incorporated (NYSE: RGA) is a holding company for a global life and health reinsurance entity based in Greater St. Louis within the western suburb of Chesterfield, Missouri, United States.
-With approximately $3.9 trillion of life reinsurance in force and assets of $118.7 billion as of December 31, 2024, RGA has grown to become the only international company to focus primarily on life and health-related reinsurance.
+Reinsurance Group of America, Incorporated is a holding company for a global life and health reinsurance entity based in Greater St. Louis within the western suburb of Chesterfield, Missouri, United States.
+With approximately $4.3 trillion of life reinsurance in force and total assets of $156.6 billion as of December 31, 2025, RGA has grown to become the only international company to focus primarily on life and health-related reinsurance.

 History

 General American Reinsurance, a reinsurance division formed in 1973 by General American Life Insurance Company (GA), was the forerunner to RGA.
 By 1993, GA's reinsurance division had grown its life reinsurance in force to $114.7 billion.
 General American acquired the life reinsurance business of National Reinsurance of Canada, later renamed General American Life Reinsurance Company of Canada, thereby establishing its first international office; the Canadian business became RGA Life Reinsurance Company of Canada after RGA's initial public offering (IPO).

-Incorporated in 1992 in the state of Missouri, Reinsurance Group of America, Incorporated (RGA) was formed as a holding company for GA's U.S. and Canadian reinsurance businesses.
+Incorporated in 1992 in the state of Missouri, Reinsurance Group of America, Incorporated (RGA) was formed as a holding company for RGA's U.S. and Canadian reinsurance businesses.
 RGA was taken public by IPO in 1993 on the New York Stock Exchange (NYSE: RGA), with General American retaining a 65% share.

 MetLife acquired General American in 2000, including its interest in RGA, and after 8 years of ownership, MetLife spun RGA off to become a fully independent company.

-Awards
+Rankings and recognition

-Ranked 223 on the 2023 Fortune 500 list, and named to the 2023 Fortune's list of the "World’s Most Admired Companies".
-RGA was also named to Forbes “America’s 50 Most Trustworthy Financial Companies” 2014 list and the Forbes Global 2000: Best Regarded Companies list.
-In 2023, RGA was ranked #1 on NMG Consulting's Global All Respondent Business Capability Index (BCI) for the 12th consecutive year, based on feedback from insurance executives in more than 50 markets.
+Ranked #193 on the 2026 Fortune 500 list, moving up 3 positions from its prior-year rank and reaching its highest position to date, RGA also was named to the 2026 Fortune's list of the "World's Most Admired Companies."
+In 2025, RGA was ranked #1 on NMG Consulting's Global All Respondent Business Capability Index (BCI) for the 15th consecutive year, based on feedback from insurance executives in more than 50 markets.
+RGA has earned this recognition every year since the inception of NMG's Global Life & Health Reinsurance Study.